Norms in motivic homotopy theory: Preliminaries

 \begin{lemma} Let $\scr C$ be a small $\infty$-category with finite coproducts and a final object.
 Then the Yoneda embedding $\scr C_+\into \PSh_\Sigma(\scr C)_\pt$ induces an equivalence $\PSh_\Sigma(\scr C_+)\simeq \PSh_\Sigma(\scr C)_\pt$. \end{lemma}

 \begin{proof} This is a straightforward application of \cite[Proposition 5.5.8.22]{HTT}. \end{proof}

 Let $\scr C$ be a small $\infty$-category with finite coproducts, and suppose that $\scr C$ is equipped with a symmetric monoidal structure.
 Then $\PSh_\Sigma(\scr C)$ acquires a symmetric monoidal structure that preserves sifted colimits in each variable, called the Day convolution, and it has a universal property as such \cite[Proposition 4.8.1.10]{HA}; it is cartesian if the symmetric monoidal structure on $\scr C$ is cartesian.
 If the tensor product in $\scr C$ distributes over finite coproducts, then $\PSh_\Sigma(\scr C)$ is \emph{presentably symmetric monoidal}, i.e., it is a commutative algebra in $\Pr^\mathrm{L}$ (equipped with the Lurie tensor product \cite[\sect 4.8.1]{HA}).
-In this case, we get an induced symmetric monoidal structure on $\PSh_\Sigma(\scr C)_\pt \simeq \PSh_\Sigma(\scr C)\otimes \scr S_\pt$, which restricts to a symmetric monoidal structure on the full subcategory $\scr C_+$.
+In this case, we get an induced symmetric monoidal structure on $\PSh_\Sigma(\scr C)_\pt \simeq \PSh_\Sigma(\scr C)\otimes \scr S_\pt$; if $\scr C$ has a final object, it restricts to a symmetric monoidal structure on the full subcategory $\scr C_+$.